github/pets-workshop/content/README.md

 # Exploring modern DevOps

-This repository is built as a resource for developers and other DevOps professionals to build core skills on creating and deploying software with GitHub.
-The repository contains an application written using [Next.js](https://nextjs.org/) with a [MongoDB](https://www.mongodb.com/) backend, and the beginnings of end-to-end testing with [Cypress](https://www.cypress.io/).
+This repository is built as a resource for developers and other DevOps professionals to build core skills on creating and deploying software on and with GitHub.
+It contains information about DevOps and GitHub to help get you started on your journey.

+In addition, the repository contains an application written using [Next.js](https://nextjs.org/) with a [MongoDB](https://www.mongodb.com/) backend, and the beginnings of end-to-end testing with [Cypress](https://www.cypress.io/).
+You can use this repository as a template for creating your own projects, or walk through the available workshop and resources.

+## Getting started with DevOps and GitHub

+[GitHub is built on GitHub](./guided-workshop/resources/how-github-uses-github.md).
+We use [GitHub Actions](https://github.com/features/actions) for [automation](./guided-workshop/resources/automation.md).
+We use [GitHub Advanced Security](https://github.com/features/security) to secure the development pipeline.
+We use [GitHub Codespaces](https://github.com/features/codespaces) to [write code](./guided-workshop/exercises/3-codespaces.md).
+And we use [GitHub Copilot](https://github.com/features/copilot) as an AI pair programmer.
+You can learn more about how we use [GitHub](./guided-workshop/resources/how-github-uses-github.md) to create GitHub and manage our DevOps processes, and begin exploring the features available.
+You can also gain hands-on experience by completing the workshops highlighted below.

-## Formats
+## Workshop formats

 ### Challenge-based